Convoy of Russian peacekeepers freely moves along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, March 3.
-A convoy of eight supply vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha], has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, March 6.
+A convoy of 14 vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

+The vehicles have been driving from Lachin in the direction of Khankendi.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.